felco-/frontend-nanodegree-mobile-portfolio/README.md

 Those images were resized and/or compressed for bandwidth saving:
 ~/img/profilepic.jpg
 ~/views/images/pizzeria.jpg
-~/img/project-2048.jpg (This was originally an external image) ~/img/project-mobile.jpg (This was originally an external image) ~/img/project-webperf.jpg (This was originally an external image)
+~/views/images/pizzeria-thumb.jpg (Created a thumb image for the main page) ~/img/project-2048.jpg (This was originally an external image) ~/img/project-mobile.jpg (This was originally an external image) ~/img/project-webperf.jpg (This was originally an external image)